 A stuffy nose is very uncomfortable, but so are the consequences of harsh nose-blowing.

-Things to keep in mind are, if you are blowing your nose and you see no mucus then stop.
+While you are blowing your nose notice if there is no mucus then stop.
 You are just exerting your nose for nothing.

 What you can probably keep in mind is that, if you’re blowing your nose too hard then the reason is that the deposited mucous is actually not runny but stuck to the insides of your nose.

-And based on the nature of the substance and the softness of your nose skin, rather than forcing it out what you should do is try softening it by using steam or hot water, or even applying some cream or saline nasal spray; so that it becomes lubricated and can then be ejected, while your nose skin will also not get disrupted.
+And based on the nature of the substance and the softness of your nose skin, rather than forcing it out what you should do is try softening it by using steam or hot water, or even applying some cream or saline nasal spray.
+So, it becomes lubricated and can be easily ejected, while your nose skin will also not get disrupted.

 This article on the potential risks of blowing your nose was an eye-opener.
 The insights into sinus health and precautions were invaluable.
 Well-researched and informative!